DEAP/deap/doc/stats.rst

     plt.ylabel('Generation')
     plt.show()

 The above will produce for the One Max example a very impressive look at the propagation of the *ones* in the population.
-Each row of the graphic is a generation and each column represent the evolution in time of the average value of a specific attriute of the individuals.
+Each row of the graphic is a generation and each column represent the evolution in time of the average value of a specific attribute of the individuals.

 .. image:: _images/one_averages.svg